Charlie's Angels: Film series

 The Charlie's Angels 1976 original television series inspired Flower Films production company's two films, Charlie's Angels (2000) and Charlie's Angels: Full Throttle (2003), with John Forsythe returning as Charlie.
 Whereas most movie remakes of 1970s TV shows, like Starsky and Hutch, are actually remakes, the Charlie's Angels films are set in a different time and thus closer to a film revival.
 The mythology goes that whenever an Angel leaves, she is replaced so there are always three.
 The second film had more nods to the TV series than the first film, with Jaclyn Smith making a brief cameo as Kelly Garrett.

-Charlie's Angels is a 2000 American action comedy film based on the Charlie's Angels 1976 original television series.
+Charlie's Angels (2000) is an American action comedy film based on the Charlie's Angels 1976 original television series.
 Unlike the original series, which had dramatic elements, the film featured more comical elements than were seen in the series.
-The film was directed by McG, adapted by screenwriters Ryan Rowe, Ed Solomon, and John August, and starring Cameron Diaz, Drew Barrymore, and Lucy Liu as three women working in a private detective agency in Los Angeles.
+The film was directed by McG, adapted by screenwriters Ryan Rowe, Ed Solomon, and John August.
+Cameron Diaz, Drew Barrymore, and Lucy Liu star as three women working in a private detective agency in Los Angeles.
 Bill Murray plays Bosley and John Forsythe reprised his role as the unseen Charlie's voice from the original series.
 Making cameo appearances are Tom Green (who was dating Barrymore at the time of production) and LL Cool J.

-A sequel, entitled Full Throttle, was released in 2003, directed by McG and written by John August, and Cormac and Marianne Wibberley.
-It is the sequel to 2000s Charlie's Angels, itself based on the 1976 television original series Charlie's Angels.
+A sequel, entitled Charlie's Angels: Full Throttle (2003), was directed by McG and written by John August and Cormac and Marianne Wibberley.
 In an ensemble cast, Diaz, Barrymore, and Liu return as the angels Natalie, Dylan, and Alex, respectively.
 It sees Crispin Glover and Matt LeBlanc returning, as well as featuring Bruce Willis, Demi Moore, Carrie Fisher, Shia LaBeouf, Robert Patrick, Justin Theroux, Luke Wilson, John Cleese, and Rodrigo Santoro, with Jaclyn Smith reprising her role as Kelly Garrett, and Bernie Mac as Bosley's brother.
 This was John Forsythe's final film appearance before his retirement and his death in 2010.
 The film opened in the United States on June 27, 2003, and was number one at the box office for that weekend, also making a worldwide total of $259.2 million.

-Elizabeth Banks directed a new film of the franchise, starring Kristen Stewart, Naomi Scott and Ella Balinska as the leading trio of the fighting team, and Banks also star as Bosley, with the film featuring multiple characters named Bosley.
+Elizabeth Banks wrote and directed a new film of the franchise, starring Kristen Stewart, Naomi Scott and Ella Balinska as the leading trio of the fighting team, and Banks also star as Bosley, with the film featuring multiple characters named Bosley.
 It was later revealed that the new movie would not be a reboot or a remake of the franchise but rather a continuation that incorporated the events of the original TV series and the McG-directed 2000s films.